USNavalResearchLaboratory/TrackerComponentLibrary/3rd_Party_Libraries/libais-0048ceb/Tracker_Library_Changes.md

 In the file ./src/libais/Makefile-custom, the -fPIC C++ flag was added to eliminate compile problems on some systems.
 The -DNDEBUG flasg was also added to eliminate parts related to debugging.
+A number of modifications were made to get rid of warnings when compiling in Visual Studio and MinGW.

 The code was originally taken from https://github.com/schwehr/libais

-November 2015 David F. Crouse, Naval Research Laboratory, Washington D.C.
+May 2025 David F. Crouse, Naval Research Laboratory, Washington D.C.